Varlin: Life

 Zborovski rented a studio in la Ruche for Varlin, where he socialised with Archipenko, Soutine, Chagall and Léger, who also had studios there.
 In 1931 he exhibited at the Galerie Sloden in Faubourg St-Honoré after living briefly in the south of France.
 The exhibition was a great success and was extended beyond its original run.

 His friend and mentor Zborovskis died in 1932 and two years later, Varlin returned to Switzerland to be with his mother and sister.
 He rented a house in Venedigli that was due for demolition and had no banisters and little furniture.
 Here he lived with the painter Leo Leuppi and some sculptors.
 They lived in relative poverty but held huge parties that were famous throughout the city.

 Over the next three decades Varlin exhibited across Europe in galleries including the Municipal Gallery of Bienne, the Kunstmuseum in St. Gallen and the Venice Biennale.
 He received a number of Swiss awards and his exhibitions were met with high praise although often controversial.
 He also served in the second world war but hated military life.

 In 1961, Varlin was invited to exhibit at Kunsthaus Zürich, his hometown's museum.
-The artists and The Journal DU dedicated an entire issue to his life and work.
-Two years later at the age of 63 he married a woman named Franca.
+The artists and *The Journal DU* dedicated an entire issue to his life and work.
+Two years later, at the age of 63, he married a woman named Franca Giovanoli, and in 1966, their only daughter was born.

 In the spring of 1976 a major exhibition of 59 paintings opened at the Municipal Modern Art Gallery in Milan.
 On 30 October 1977, Varlin died at his home in Bondo, Switzerland.
 The same day came the news that the city of Florence had given him The Fiorino D'oro award for his lifework in the arts.